Issue

 const vegetable: string = 'onion'

-I want to define a type Food
+I want to define a type Food, which can contain the substring fruit and vegetable.

 As I don't know the return value from api, I cannot define a type like